prp-e/persian_ocr_project/CONTRIBUTING.md

 - Make all your desired changes, push it to your forked repository and then submit a PR.

 ### Important notes about PR's

+- PR's are always welcome.
+But some may not meet the standards of the project.
+If your PR hasn't been accepted by us without any explanation, you're free to ask for a reason.
+- If one of your PR's rejected, do not panic and do not worry.
+It's not a date, it's an open source project.
+So you have the chance to be accepted for another contribution.
+- We currently (as of June 17th 2022) have developed no real application around these models or datasets.
+So we won't accept PR's claiming to develop a tool around our work.
+Also we haven't released any model or dataset to the date.
+Please be patient about tools we're providing.
+After that, you have our warmest welcomes for PR's and stuff.